make21/trih-vault/codex-notes.md

 ## Recent Changes
 - **2025-11-14**: Landed end-to-end search overlay (MiniSearch index builder + lazy client overlay + triggers).
 Added global utility bar with contextual latest-episode link, centered the homepage hero/search, and standardized the 1990s topic to the new `the-nineties` registry entry.
 Search GA events are stubbed but paused until site-wide GA lands.
 - **2025-11-13**: Split detail layouts so topics/people/places use a purpose-built `EntityLayout` (title-only heroes now compact, consistent quick-facts spacing), while About/Privacy/Terms moved onto a new `StaticPageLayout`.
 Updated PRD + notes to reflect the UI polish and removed personal references from the legal pages.
-- **2025-11-12**: Added global footer with fan disclaimer + quick links, launched lightweight About/Privacy/Terms pages, and tightened the home hero copy to “The Rest Is History Explorer”.
+- **2025-11-12**: Added global footer with fan disclaimer + quick links, launched lightweight About/Privacy/Terms pages, and tightened the home hero copy to “The Rest Is History Vault”.
 Entity page styling investigation still pending—people/places/topics with sparse data continue to show oversized heroes (see Rome vs Christmas screenshots).

 - **2025-11-11:** Timeline/UI refresh shipped—parchment background, oxblood + beige palette, centered spine, “Latest Episode” banner, rounded era chips (including the Undated/Special filter), tactile cards with gap markers, and matching detail-page styling (series + episode) using the same brand tokens.
 - **2025-11-10:** Ingested the Nov 10 RSS snapshot, force-enriched episodes `615`, `616`, and the Bob Iger RIHC special, enforced cross-entity guardrails in `src/pipeline/validator.ts`, cleaned legacy pending topics that duplicated people/places, renamed the Rome/Greece entries to separate polity vs. topic labels, and added canonical people for Anne Boleyn, Catherine of Aragon, and Bob Iger.